jnozzi/cocoadev.com/markdown/HighlightButtonsLikeDLandAB.md

 I'd like to create those custom popup buttons and action buttons that Delicious Library and Address Book use.
 You know, in that side panel - they highlight blue, which I think looks nicer than the Address Book style.
 How can I create a subclass that I can easily reuse of both nsbutton and nspopupbutton?
 Should I involve nsbuttoncell, or am I supposed to use those cell subclasses?
 I want to be able to set a regular button in IB or programmatically, and still use setTitle: on it.
 How can I do this?
-Where do I start? -- General/JasonTerhorst
+Where do I start? -- JasonTerhorst

 BTW, here are some example screen shots to give you a rough idea: